TcheL/Bessel-Hankel/README.md

 $$ f(r) = \int_0^\infty K(\lambda) J_i(r \lambda) d\lambda \approx \frac{1}{r} \sum_{i = 1}^n K(\lambda_i) W_i $$

-The formula is **only** applicable for Hankel transform based on Bessel function of order 1 and 2.
+The formula is **only** applicable for Hankel transform based on Bessel function of the first class and order 0 or 1.

 There are some examples of standard Hankel transform to verify our programs in this paper: